WHO AM I?

 COUNSELLING AND PSYCHOTHERAPY

-I have a particular specialism in bereavement, and give weekly volunteer counselling sessions to clients who have been bereaved through terminal illness at St Gemma's Hospice in Leeds.
+I have a particular specialism in bereavement, having been a volunteer counsellor at St Gemma's Hospice in North Leeds for clients who have been bereaved through terminal illness .
 Living with incurable illness is an area where I can particularly empathise.

 I have also worked in depth with clients who are survivors of sexual abuse.
 I have had intensive training in this area, and worked as a counsellor at a specialist centre in Bradford for survivors of historical sex abuse, which has given me a very thorough grounding in this field.